 Why Sponsorship lies at the heart of the Week.

 Further sponsorship from local businesses has been essential.
 Our local sponsors have been enthusiastic, creative and positive supporters bringing added value from their unique perspectives.
-Spnosorship support has enabled us to distribute more brochures; pay a local graphic designer, make promotional videos, and also to create one-off events – such as the Postcards to Paris initiative in 2015; and the Food Waste Challenge in 2016 – and to produce and distribute flyers across the district.
+Spnosorship support has enabled us to distribute more brochures; pay a local graphic designer, make promotional videos, and also to create one-off events – such as the Postcards to Paris initiative in 2015; the Food Waste Challenge in 2016, and the Know-How Festival in 2018 – and to produce and distribute flyers across the district.
 The Week succeeds or fails based on us reaching local residents and getting them enthused.